9001/asm/p/hub/README.md

 * edit the bat-file and keep adding more `-v` as necessary

-file-uploads can be announced over zeromq; there is an example receiver in `kit/copyparty-git.zip/bin/zmq-recv.py` and its deps are installed with `apka '!pyc' py3-pyzmq` (please excuse the syntax)
+file-uploads can be announced over zeromq; there is an example receiver in `kit/copyparty-git.zip/bin/zmq-recv.py` and its deps are installed with `apka py3-pyzmq`

 ## r0c